parmentelat/r2lab-obsolete/website/tuto-04-Bs.md

 ---
 <script type="text/javascript">loadMenu();</script>

-Below we present a couple of experiments as a second level of learning.
-In these cases, both examples focus experiments which exchange files using [NEPI](http://nepi.inria.fr/Install/WebHome) network tool and R2lab simulation testbed.
+Below are a couple of experiments as a second level of learning [NEPI](http://nepi.inria.fr/Install/WebHome) network tool and R2lab simulation testbed.

+The experiments were made with an increment level from **B1** to **B2** to allow better subject understanding.
+Feel free to skip to the level that fits your knowledge.

-From one experiment to other we highlight the modifications, insert and delete actions by different colors to improve the user experience learning.
+From one experiment to other, like git style, we highlight the modifications, insert and delete actions by different colors to improve the user experience learning.
+In most of the experiments cases a picture explaining the scenario are presented to help the experiment comprehension.

 Note that in these examples, differently from the previous experiments (A1-A4), we introduced two skills of NEPI.

 You will use **dependent** and **condition** NEPI instructions.
 Respectively lines **80/87** and **98/101/104/107**, highlighted in the code at **B1** experiment.